-An effective risk assessment must also include a clear picture of how your organization operates.
+An effective compliance risk assessment must also include a clear picture of your organization’s operations.
 In other words, you need to know the “who, what, where, when, and how” of the day-to-day operations happening on the ground in your company.

 Step 1 – Understand the current state of affairs

 Try to find what already exists.
 Learn about and document the key company processes, systems, and transactions.
 It may be possible to find existing business process materials prepared for contract certification purposes.
 You also want to take the opportunity to meet key personnel who execute the business’s processes and systems.
 Interview these people and understand what motivates them and stresses them.